Eva Bachmann

 (click on the image to enlarge)

 On the opposite bare walls, I've arranged my assortment of knickknacks: ceramic salt and pepper shakers shaped like Amsterdam’s townhouses, a plastic owl, matryoshka dolls, a clay turtle, a red wooden structure with a small 'E', an Oaxacan wooden lizard, a yellow ‘O’, a Ganesha snow-globe on a mini-Euro-pallet, a fake cheese, a Trabant matchbox car, a camera, and a couple of gingerbread hearts.
-These seemingly arbitrary objects, collected over the years, brim with memories and anecdotes, serving as fragmentary reflections of my identity.
-With my collection, I am exploring the relationships between objects, memories, and identity within the narratives we construct—what we choose to reveal and what we opt to conceal.
+These seemingly arbitrary objects function as material traces of mobility, accumulation, and cultural translation.
+Rather than signifying identity as fixed or resolved, they gesture toward the multiple contexts, exchanges, and temporalities through which things and people circulate.

 Part of the immersive experience is also the soundpiece called Doppelgänger.